-At our 2012 annual meeting, AFG held an advisory vote on the compensation of its named executive officers, commonly referred to as a say-on-pay vote.
-Our shareholders overwhelmingly approved the compensation of our named executive officers, with almost 97% of votes cast in favor of our 2012 say-on-pay resolution.
-Based on the results of the 2012 say-on-pay vote, the Compensation Committee concluded that the compensation paid to the named executive officers and that AFG's overall pay practices received strong shareholder support and do not require substantial revision to address shareholder concerns.
+At our 2013 annual meeting, AFG held an advisory vote on the compensation of its named executive officers, commonly referred to as a say-on-pay vote.
+Our shareholders overwhelmingly approved the compensation of our named executive officers, with almost 94% of votes cast in favor of our 2013 say-on-pay resolution.
+Based on the results of the 2013 say-on-pay vote, the Compensation Committee concluded that neither the compensation paid to the named executive officers nor AFG's overall pay practices require substantial revision to address shareholder concerns.